V1xel/felwood/docs/concepts/db-concepts.md

 - **Size-tiered** — merge files of similar size; write-efficient but produces large files
 - **Leveled** — files are organised into levels with size limits; read-efficient but more write I/O

-Felwood has no compaction — column files grow unboundedly with each INSERT.
+Felwood has no compaction — a single segment file per table is rewritten on every INSERT.

 ## Key Models (Table Semantics)